dfinity/motoko/doc/md/writing-motoko/async-star.md

 # Abstracting asynchronous code

-Functions are an abstraction mechanism.
-A function allows you to name a computation and re-use that computation at different locations with your code, simply by invoking the name of the function.
+Functions are an abstraction mechanism, allowing you to name a computation and re-use that computation in different locations within your code simply by invoking the name of that function.
 When the function takes parameters, you can tailor the computation to different call sites by providing different arguments.

 Programmers often improve their code by re-factoring common patterns of code into a single, reusable function.

-In TKO, you might want to refactor code that involves asynchronous operations such as sending messages or awaiting futures.
+In Motoko, you might want to refactor code that involves asynchronous operations such as sending messages or awaiting futures.
-Motoko's type system prevents you from using an ordinary function for this, because ordinary functions are not allowed to send messages nor await.
+Motoko's type system prevents you from using an ordinary function for this because ordinary functions are not allowed to send messages nor await.
 You can, however, define a local, asynchronous function containing the asynchronous code, and then replace all occurrences of the pattern by an `await` of a call to that function.

-Though this can work, it has some overheads and pitfalls.
+Though this can work, it has some overhead and pitfalls:
-Each call of the function involves sending an additional message to the actor itself.
+- Each call of the function involves sending an additional message to the actor itself.

-In addition, ever call must be awaited, significantly adding to the cost of the code it abstracts.
+- Every call must be awaited, significantly adding to the cost of the code it abstracts.

-Each of these await involves suspending the execution of the awaiter until a reply is available, allowing more interleavings, and thus more interference, with the execution of other, concurrent messages.
+- Each await involves suspending the execution of the awaiter until a reply is available, allowing more interleavings, and thus more interference, with the execution of other concurrent messages.

 Consider the following code that does some logging to a remote canister.